Nazir-Azizi/Nazir-Azizi/README.md

-# 👋 Hey, I'm Nazir
+# Hey, I'm Nazir

-I'm a university student diving deep into Machine Learning and Math.
+I'm a university student diving deep into Machine Learning, Data Science and Math.
 I build, break, and rebuild things to understand them better — from machine learning systems to backend development or algorithms.

 > “I care more about solving real problems that matter.”